KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Experimental Setup

 \subsection{Model Pairs}

-We conduct experiments on eight different model pairs, shown in \Cref{tab:model_pairs}.
-The first four pairs consist of the same LLMs, while the last four pairs consist of models that are fine-tuned on the same base LLM.
+We conduct experiments on nine different model pairs, shown in \Cref{tab:model_pairs}.
+The first four pairs consist of the same LLMs, while the last five pairs consist of models that are fine-tuned on the same base LLM.